 - Mix together the all-purpose flour, coconut flour, cardamom powder, baking powder, and kosher salt in a medium bowl.

 - In a larger bowl, beat together the eggs, vanilla extract, and sugar.
 Mix until the batter lightens in color and thickens (about 2 minutes).
+Fold in the butter and honey mixture until just incorporated.

 - Add the flour mixture to the batter in three additions, beating on the lowest speed, until the mixture is completely smooth.